FieryCod/holy-lambda/doc/1-02-getting-started.md

 ## First Project

-1. Generate a scaffold project using the following:
+1. We'll generate our first project using the `holy-lambda`' project template.
+This will create a project tree with all the necessary resources to get us started.

     ```
     clojure -X:new :template holy-lambda :name com.company/example-lambda :output holy-lambda-example